|

 With no answers apparent to him, Simon fell into depression.
 One night, a beautiful maiden appeared to him in a dream and revealed that his "pain" was none other than the effect of Dracula's curse!
 She explained to him that in order to lift the troubling curse, he'd have to scour the countryside to collect the five body parts of Dracula--his rib bone, his heart, his eyeball, his nail and his ring--and burn them away in the heart of his tattered castle.
 She said in closing, "If you have the courage to risk your life, then you will find the strength to win again."
 As most beautiful visions do, she disappeared as though never having been.
 Simon quickly absorbed the meaning of her words; come morning, he grabbed a hold of the Vampire Killer and set out to complete a new quest.

-than anyone had suspected, as the maiden foretold: He knew very well his propensity
+clever than anyone had suspected, as the maiden foretold: He knew very well

-keep him safe until his next re-rising by dividing up his remains and hiding
+guardians keep him safe until his next re-rising by dividing up his remains

-them in five local mansions.
-The mansions chosen were Berkeley, Rover, Laruba,
+and hiding them in five local mansions.
+The mansions chosen were Berkeley, Rover,

-Bodley and Brahm's, which his followers were ready to guard, protecting the
+Laruba, Bodley and Brahm's, which his followers were ready to guard, protecting

-remains at all cost.
-Despite their earnest efforts, Simon dredged through monster-filled
+the remains at all cost.
+Despite their earnest efforts, Simon dredged through

-towns, graveyards and marsh pits; he gathered, traded for, and mastered in the
+monster-filled towns, graveyards and marsh pits; he gathered, traded for, and

-use of new magical items and weapons; and he infiltrated the mansions, solved
+mastered in the use of new magical items and weapons; and he infiltrated the

-their respective mysteries and puzzles, and collected the five body parts of
+mansions, solved their respective mysteries and puzzles, and collected the five

 |